Rolls-Royce Silver Shadow: Two-door versions

-The convertible variant, by Mulliner Park Ward, was marketed as the Silver Shadow Drophead Coupé.
+The convertible variant, by Mulliner Park Ward and similar in style to its 2-door saloon, was marketed as the Silver Shadow Drophead Coupé.

 Silver Shadow II

 In 1977, the model was renamed the Silver Shadow II in recognition of several major changes, most notably rack and pinion steering; modifications to the front suspension improved handling markedly.

 Externally, the bumpers were changed from chrome to alloy and rubber starting with the late 1976 Silver Shadows.
 These new energy-absorbing bumpers had been used in the United States since 1974, as a response to tightening safety standards there.
 Nonetheless, the bumpers on cars sold outside of North America were still solidly mounted and protruded 2 inch less.
 Also now made standard across the board was the deletion of the small grilles mounted beneath the headlamps.
-Outside of North America, where tall curbs and the like demanded more ground clearance, a front skirt was also fitted to the Silver Shadow II and its sister cars.

-In 1979, 75 Silver Shadow II cars were specially fitted to commemorate the 75th anniversary of the company with the original red "RR" badges front and rear, pewter/silver paint, grey leather with red piping, scarlet red carpets, and a silver commemorative placard on the inside of the glove box door.
-33 75th anniversary cars were designated for and shipped to the North American market.
+In 1979, to commemorate the 75th anniversary of the company, 212 Silver Shadow IIs (and one Camargue) were specially fitted with the original red "RR" badges front and rear and a silver commemorative placard on the inside of the glove box door.
+Originally, 75 examples were designated for each zone (United Kingdom, United States, and Rest of the World) but the full number was not built.
+The 75 examples designated for the North American market were only available in Georgian Silver with a grey leather interior with red piping and scarlet red carpets.
+These were built according to plans, along with ten additional examples to the same specifications for Canada.